SamuelOliveiraa/Bookmark-landing-page/README.md

 * Jquery
 * Media-queries
 * CSS Grid Layout
+* Flexbox
 * Responsive Website

 ## Access My Resolution 💻

-   I hosted this challenge with the help of GitHub Pages, to access my resolution of this challenge [Click Here](https://samueloliveiraa.github.io/fylo-dark-theme-landing-page-master/)
+   I hosted this challenge with the help of GitHub Pages, to access my resolution of this challenge [Click Here](https://samueloliveiraa.github.io/Bookmark-landing-page/)